Astronaut character drifting against starfield with $500 max bet panel

 Astronaut by 100HP Gaming launched in March 2025 as the newest full-featured entrant into the crash-game category, and it ships three things worth noticing: a 98% theoretical RTP (one percentage point above Aviator and three above Aero by Upgaming), a bet range that goes up to $500 per panel (five times the $100 ceiling you get on Aviator, Aero, and Aero Turbo), and a hybrid fairness model with both cryptographic per-round verification and an iTech Labs audit on top.
 The max win per round is capped at $10,000, the theoretical multiplier ceiling is x10,000 (bound in practice by the dollar cap), and two independent bet panels run in parallel.
 A bonus game unlocks via promo code inside the menu, which is unusual for this category.

+The Astronaut demo runs free at Curacao-licensed operators.
 Astronaut's demo runs right here with play money, and it is the full cabinet, not a cut-down preview - same RTP, same bet ceiling, same black-hole physics as the paid round.
 The useful part of free-play is getting honest with yourself about how long you hold on longer multipliers and settling both bet panels into your muscle memory.
 If you plan to wager $100+ per round, taking the astronaut for a few free flights before the cashier is just sensible - you are not paying tuition to meet the game.
+Demo covers the essentials: Astronaut 100HP, Astronaut crash game, Astronaut 100HP review.

 Astronaut by 100HP Gaming